 Plants grown under large trees must often be fairly drought tolerant.
 This is because rainfall does not readily penetrate the dense canopy and, even when supplemental water is applied, the roots of the trees greedily absorb whatever water is available.

-We grow some of our more thirsty shade plants in this garden that, in our Northwest dry summer climate, we water deeply once a week.
+We grow plants that have moderate water needs in this bed where we water deeply once a week.
 To increase the soil's ability to hold and retain moisture, we worked organic soil amendments into the soil and use a bark mulch.
 Although the garden bed itself is only slightly raised, the area near the lawn was dug to be slightly below grade.
 This is a subtle but effective way to improve the drainage of our dense, clay soils.
 During wet perioids, the excess water will flow from high planted areas to the low trenched area.
 The point here is that although these woodland plants need regular water, they still need oxygen in the root zone.
 Plants grown in sodden soils may fail to thrive or develop crown rot and die.
 The exceptions are plants from moist streamside and bog habitats that are adapted to low oxygen environments, making them the best choice for poorly draining gardens.